-- Not managing Post-Acute-Withdraw (PAW) symptoms. - Consistently experiencing negative emotional states (anger, anxiety, depression) without effective management of feelings. - Internal struggle wants to stay sober but a big part of them wants to return to using - Passive participation in group and individual sessions. - The way they interact with the family during family calls can be also an indicator of the relapse process (using manipulation, intimidation, blackmail, or showing helplessness with a goal to be rescued). - Wanting to return home to live with parents (where they were using previously) - Resistance to follow aftercare recommendations and returning to an environment in which it was easy to use prior treatment.
+- "Badmouthing" the process of recovery and/or treatment. - Complaining about treatment and manipulating family by complaining that they are not safe or not getting enough help. - Not managing Post-Acute-Withdraw (PAW) symptoms. - Consistently experiencing negative emotional states (anger, anxiety, depression) without effective management of feelings. - Internal struggle wants to stay sober but a big part of them wants to return to using - Passive participation in group and individual sessions. - The way they interact with the family during family calls can also be an indicator of the relapse process (using manipulation, intimidation, blackmail, or showing helplessness with a goal to be rescued). - Wanting to return home to live with parents (where they were using previously) - Resistance to follow aftercare recommendations and returning to an environment in which it was easy to use prior treatment.

-ADDICTION RELAPSE WARNING SIGNS
+EIGHT ADDICTION RELAPSE WARNING SIGNS

-- 1. Internal Change (looking good on the outside, however, using old ways of thinking and managing feelings)
+- 1. INTERNAL CHANGE (looking good on the outside, however, using old ways of thinking and managing feelings)

 - Increased stress

-- Change in Thinking

 - Change in Feeling

-- Change in Behavior